-Notwithstanding the above, work on a Graduate Research Project is always spread over the entire period of candidature as follows: during the first half of the programme (one session for full-time and two sessions for part-time students), candidates are expected to complete one-third of the work on their Graduate Research Project, leading to the presentation of a graduate seminar introducing the topic of the project, outlining current work in the area from the literature and indicating their research strategy; during the second half, candidates must complete that work, leading to the preparation of a Research Thesis and its defense in a second graduate seminar.
+Notwithstanding the above, work on a Graduate Research Project is always spread over the entire period of candidature as follows: during the first half of the programme (one session for full-time and two sessions for part-time students), candidates are expected to complete one-third of the work on their Graduate Research Project, leading to the presentation of a graduate seminar introducing the topic of the project, outlining current work in the area from the literature and indicating their research strategy; during the second half, candidates must complete the Project Report and present a second graduate seminar.

-Candidates wishing to undertake the architectural design strand on a part-time basis must note that the studio design subjects (Architectural Design Project 1 & 2) must each be undertaken and completed within a single session, even though they represent two-thirds of a session workload.
+Candidates wishing to undertake the Architectural Design Program on a part-time basis must note that the studio design subjects (Architectural Design Project 1 & 2) must each be undertaken and completed within a single session, even though they represent two-thirds of a session workload.

 For each area of specialisation, candidates are required to take each of the prescribed core subjects as listed in the programs given below.
 These generally make up the bulk of the requirements for the degree.
-The remaining credit points are then earned by taking electives, generally selected from the recommended list provided for each strand.
-Notwithstanding that, candidates may, with the permission of the Head of School, undertake electives chosen from among other graduate subjects offered by the Faculty or University.
+The remaining credit points are then earned by taking electives, generally selected from the recommended list provided for each Program.
+Notwithstanding, candidates may, with the approval of the Head of School, undertake electives chosen from among other graduate subjects offered by the Faculty or University.
 Subject to the same conditions, students may also enrol in undergraduate subjects offered in the University, but only to a maximum contributing a total of 20 credit points calculated at an agreed credit point value as graduate subjects.

 Notwithstanding any of the above, the coursework subjects offered in any one academic session will depend on student numbers and interests.
-Students must therefore plan their programs in consultation with Course Advisers.
-As a guide, the following table shows the number of credit points that would normally be taken in each Session for a full-time or part-time program, depending on the selected major.
+Students must therefore plan their programs in consultation with Course Co-ordinators.
+As a guide, the following table shows the number of credit points that would normally be taken in each Session for a full-time or part-time program, depending on the selected Program.